Strategic science plan

 The Puget Sound Partnership Strategic Science Plan provides the overall framework for development and coordination of specific science activities necessary to support Puget Sound ecosystem protection and restoration under the Partnership’s Action Agenda.

-The Strategic Science Plan is a high-level living document to be revised as needed.
+The Strategic Science Plan is a high-level, living document that is revised as needed.
 Specific implementation of science work is guided by the Partnership’s Biennial Science Work Plan.

 Primary audiences for the Strategic Science Plan include the Science Panel, Partnership staff, Partnership leadership boards, Puget Sound region science program managers, Puget Sound science community, and the public.